 Sadly, managing or lessening symptoms is "easier" than finding a cure for a disease.
 While people like to blame drug companies and lump all scientists together, not all scientists researching diseases work for drug companies.
 Additionally, the fact that someone can find anything to lessen the effects of a disease should be looked upon as a positive . . . even if it is a medication that will "only" lessen the effects of a disease.

-The scientists who discovered cures for diseases such as rabies (Louis Pasteur) and polio (Jonas Salk) did not make prescription pills to "manage" these diseases.
+The scientists who discovered treatments for diseases such as rabies (Louis Pasteur) and polio (Jonas Salk) did not make prescription pills to "manage" these diseases.
 Instead, they truly found ways to eliminate or treat them.
 Finding a cure for a disease would not preclude its discoverer from making money or, especially, from becoming world reknown!

 People are not living longer or better lives than before.
 This is a trick of the medical community.

 This statement always shocks me.
 Once you have family members who have been helped by traditional medicine, you realize that this type of statement has absolutely no basis in reality.
 My grandmother, for example, came down with juvenile diabetes soon after insulin treatments were created.
 She would have died if she had missed that by a year or so.
 My mom, being BRCA1+, had cancer several times and had a longer life than she would have had in the "olden days," by receiving cancer treatments throughout her life.
 These types of claims are easy to dispute, even just by looking at the current lifespan compared to decades ago, and the amount of seniors alive today, and their quality of life with better medications.